lindaprotocol/documentation-en/docs/using_javatron/installing_javatron.md

-# Deploying a java-tron Node
+# Deploying a java-linda Node

-This document guides developers on how to deploy a TRON java-tron node on `Linux` or `macOS` operating systems.
+This document guides developers on how to deploy a LINDA java-linda node on `Linux` or `macOS` operating systems.

-**Important Note:** The java-tron node currently requires **Oracle JDK 1.8**.
+**Important Note:** The java-linda node currently requires **Oracle JDK 1.8**.
 Other JDK versions are not supported.

 ## Hardware Configuration Requirements

-The minimum hardware configuration required to run a java-tron node is as follows:
+The minimum hardware configuration required to run a java-linda node is as follows:

 * **CPU**: 8 Cores
 * **Memory**: 16 GB